 Three years after graduating, the Curriculum and Instruction graduate and newly-minted author sat down with us to discuss his book, "Flipped Learning 3.0 Project Based Learning: An Insanely Simple Guide," and how the movement toward flipped and project-based learning shifted the energy in his classroom at Mansfield, Ohio’s Richland School of Academic Arts.

-ACE: Flipped learning and project-based learning are some of the latest buzzwords in education.
+American College of Education: Flipped learning and project-based learning are some of the latest buzzwords in education.
 How do you define the two and what do they look like in action?

-Dan: Traditionally, we’re sending the work home with kids.
+Dan Jones (DJ): Traditionally, we’re sending the work home with kids.
 They get home and they either don’t remember what was taught in class, or they have questions and need help, but their parents don’t remember how to do the work, so they’re lost.
 Flipped learning says: Take that component and put it back in the classroom.
 That’s when students need the teacher to work side-by-side with them through the classroom.

 Flipped learning is essentially a meta-strategy that supports all other instructional practices, including project-based learning.
 I created my own definition [for that] because a lot of the definitions out there were convoluted and confusing.
 [Project-based learning] is simply the act of using a project as a learning tool to gain understanding and explain their mastery of the curriculum.